Adelaide Festival: History

 The Adelaide Festival began with efforts by Sir Lloyd Dumas in the late 1950s to establish a major arts festival that would bring to South Australia world-class cultural exhibitions.
 In 1958, Sir Lloyd organised a gathering of prominent members of the Adelaide business, arts and government community.
 The proposal for an event similar to the Edinburgh International Festival was supported and the first Festival Board of Governors was formed.

 The event began to take form when Sir Lloyd partnered with John Bishop, Professor of Music at the University of Adelaide.
 The two gained the support of the Lord-Mayor and Adelaide City Council and a financial backing of 15,000 pounds.
 A number of leading businesses sponsored the first festival, including The Advertiser, the Bank of Adelaide, John Martin's, the Adelaide Steamship Company, and Kelvinator.

 The inaugural Adelaide Festival of Arts ran from 12 to 26 March 1960 and was directed by Bishop with some assistance from Ian Hunter, the artistic director of the Edinburgh Festival.
 There were 105 shows covering almost all aspects of the arts.
 In its first year, it also spawned the Adelaide Fringe, which has grown into the largest event of its kind in the world after the Edinburgh Fringe.

 The Adelaide Festival continued to grow in successive years with the support of the South Australian Government.
 It developed a number of incorporated events including Adelaide Writers' Week, Australia's original literary festival; WOMADelaide, the world music festival; and, the Adelaide Festival of Ideas.
 The Adelaide International was a curated international contemporary visual arts program held in partnership with the Samstag Museum from 2010 to 2014.

+The 2002 Adelaide Festival was the most controversial festival held.
+Under the directorship of Peter Sellars, the festival was to focus on multiculturalism and Aboriginal culture.
+The festival faced significant criticism however, including for Sellars absence at the program launch, for financial difficulties, and for a TV commercial showing a likeness of Adolf Hitler superimposed onto well known artists, suggesting that if Hitler had become an artist then the Holocaust might not have happened.
+Sellars resigned within months of the festival opening.